 12 European Baby Names About to Blow Up in the U.S.

-Meaning: The name translates to “baptist” in French (the "p" should be silent when pronouncing it) but it originally derived from the Greek name “bapto,” meaning “to dip.”
-We think this name will be soon popular here, thanks to French male model (and Karl Lagerfeld muse) Baptiste Giabiconi.
-The handsome face of Chanel, Fendi, and Karl Lagerfeld, Giabiconi is one of the most sought-after male models—who wouldn’t want to name their son after that kind of legacy?
-Besides, it just sounds so great, doesn’t it?
+Meaning: The name translates to “baptist” in French (the P should be silent when pronouncing it), but it originally derived from the Greek name Bapto, meaning “to dip.”
+We think this name will be soon popular here thanks to French male model (and Karl Lagerfeld muse) Baptiste Giabiconi.
+The handsome face of Chanel, Fendi, and Karl Lagerfeld, Giabiconi is among the most sought-after male models.

 Meaning: This gorgeous boy’s name has a creative legacy in Italian history.
-The name was borne by Giotto di Bondone an Italian painter and architect from Florence between 1267-1337 who was "the most sovereign master of painting in his time.”
+The name was borne by Giotto di Bondone, an Italian painter and architect from Florence between 1267 and 1337 who was ““the most sovereign master of painting in his time.”
 And the name continues its artistic legacy today on the streets of Milan with Giotto Calendoli.
-Along with his super stylish girlfriend, Patricia Manfield, the well-clothed couple are carving a name for themselves as global street style stars.
-What a birthright!
+He and his fellow well-clothed girlfriend, Patricia Manfield, are carving a name for themselves as global street style stars.

 Meaning: The English translation of this beautiful name is “emerald” in Spanish and Portuguese.
-We have a hunch this name is about to blow up in the U.S., now that Eva Mendes and Ryan Gosling have named their little girl Esmeralda.
-Turns out the doting parents are big fans of the The Hunchback of Notre Dame by Victor Hugo, in which Esmeralda is the Gypsy girl loved by Quasimodo.
-It’s also beautiful when shortened to Esme.
+We have a hunch this name will blow up in the U.S. since Eva Mendes and Ryan Gosling named their little girl Esmeralda.
+Turns out the doting parents are big fans of The Hunchback of Notre Dame by Victor Hugo, in which Esmeralda is the Gypsy girl loved by Quasimodo.

-Meaning: According to Baby Names, Luis means “famous warrior" making it a solid name for your new son.
-The spelling is a nice variation of the more commonly known, Louis.
-It was also the name of famous Spanish-Mexican filmmaker, Luis Buñuel who is known as “the father of cinematic surrealism” and “one of the most original directors in the history of the film medium.”
+Meaning: According to Baby Names, Luis means “famous warrior,” making it a solid name for your newborn.
+The spelling is a nice variation of the more commonly known Louis.
+It was also the name of famous Spanish-Mexican filmmaker Luis Buñuel, who is known as “the father of cinematic surrealism” and “one of the most original directors in the history of the film medium.”

-Meaning: The name translates to “bitter” according to Name Berry, but the sound is anything but.
+Meaning: The name translates to “bitter,” according to Name Berry, but the sound is anything but.
 Virtually unknown in English-speaking lands, this sweet German name is a variation of Mary or Mariah.
-Its pronunciation is varied, but we think the U.S. version will sound like “mah-reek” which sounds super sweet, just like your little angel will be.
+Its pronunciation is varied, but we think the U.S. version will be read “mah-reek,” which sounds super sweet, just like your little angel will be.

-Meaning: This ancient Germanic name means “bold voyager” (“fardi” meaning journey and “nanthi” meaning venture).
+Meaning: This ancient Germanic name means “bold voyager” (fardi meaning “journey” and nanthi meaning “venture”).
 It has a profound legacy, too, with three Roman emperors and several Spanish and Italian kings bearing this name.
-Now that’s a great, proud name for your son to bear.
+Now that’s a great, proud name for your child to bear.

 Meaning: The Polish variation of Michaela is pronounced “Me-HA-LEE-na” and translates to “no one compares to the Lord.”
-It’s the perfect name for your baby girl.
+But nothing will compare to your little girl.